farhad324/Auto-Chloro-A-Crop-Disease-Classifier-and-Remedies-Provider-In-Bangla/README.md

 ```
 ### Saving the Model (h5):

 It takes a lot of time to train the model.
-Therefore, we save the trained model so that we can save the time.
+Therefore, we save the trained model so that we can save time.
 Moreover, we have to use the saved model in our GUI, as it’s an application.

 ```python
 detection.save('auto_chloro_model.h5') #saving the model